 “What motivates people is the culture of an organization.” – Fred Cary

 The things a company does for an individual to let them know their work is valued are critical.
 If you have employees who have a sense of purpose and belonging, you are on the right track.

 - Externally purpose-driven companies think about what they can do for their customers, but also the community and the ecosystem.
-If you decide to create a product that will be harmless for the environment that will cost you more money and you will earn less at the beginning.
-Take the extra time to consider your global and local environment, stakeholders, customers, and suppliers and the community because they will perceive you differently.
+If you decide to create a product that will be harmless to the environment that will cost you more money and you will earn less at the beginning.
+Take the extra time to consider your global and local environment, stakeholders, customers, suppliers, and the community, because they will perceive you differently.
 When you stand for something more than just the bottom line, employees will love working for you, and the customers will be more loyal because they agree with your cause.

 You don’t have to do that because it is enough to make it a part of what you deliver and an added bonus is that it has a positive impact on the world.
 If you plant a tree for every subscription, you will make less money for every subscription, but you will get a lot more subscriptions.
 These things make me feel that I’m doing my little part as a consumer, working with your company to be purpose-driven myself.
 You’re allowing me to give back by doing what you do as an organization.
 That’s the kind of secret sauce of a purpose-driven organization.